OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 ## File formats

-[NMF asks about choice of common format for converted source taxonomies.]

-JAR answer: every source taxonomy we used is provided in a different format, so there is no shared code on the import side.  (could review them all...)
-The Open Tree "common format" is an ad hoc format specific to Open Tree: a taxonomy is represented as a small set of TSV tables, trivially parsed using tools built into modern programming languages.
-Smasher also reads and writes Newick format.
+Every source taxonomy we imported is provided in a different format, so there is no shared import code on the import side.
+The Open Tree taxonomy exchange format is a simple, ad hoc format specific to Open
+Tree: a taxonomy is represented as a three TSV tables, for taxa, synonyms, and identifier aliases (merges).
+This form is trivially parsed using tools built into modern programming languages.

-With some effort we might be able to use Darwin Core Archive (DwCA) [reference], JSON-LD [reference], or CSVW [reference] internally and/or for publication, but would this be appropriate, and would it be worth the effort?
+GBIF and IRMNG are provided using quite different subsets of Darwin Core Archive (DwCA) format.  [reference GBIF] With some effort we might be able to import general Darwin Core Archive (DwCA), JSON-LD [reference W3C], or CSVW [reference W3C] internally and/or for publication.
+If we were going to import a large number of sources in one of these formats, establishing such facilities would be a good investment.

+Smasher reads and writes Newick format.

 In any data integration task, parsing the data is usually the least difficult part; most of the effort is in data cleaning and alignment.
-Therefore conformance to standards has not been a priority for the project.]
+Therefore conformance to standards has not been a priority for the project.

 ## Extinct/extant annotations